 “When are you going to stop feeling sorry for yourself and do something?”

-GM: Stephen makes a simple breakfast of scrambled eggs and grits and drives Celia back to her dorm the next morning, so she can avoid what he calls the “walk of shame.”
+GM: Stephen makes a simple breakfast of scrambled eggs and grits.
+He drives Celia back to her dorm the next morning, so she can avoid what he calls the “walk of shame.”
 That’s also a new expression.
 Emily is passed out in her bed and out like a light.

 Stephen makes plans to see Celia again for a Batman Begins viewing.
 Class goes on like normal.